dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 ## Jackson (Java)
 https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion

-* Let you annotate your class with @JsonIdentityInfo where you can define a class property that will be used to further represent the object.
+* Let you annotate your class with `@JsonIdentityInfo` where you can define a class property that will be used to further represent the object.

 ## golang
 * Circularity detection will start to occur after a fixed threshold of 1,000 depth.
-  * (https://go-review.googlesource.com/c/go/+/187920/), The fix is about detecting circular references after a threshold of 1,000 and throw when found in order to prevent a non-recoverable Stack Overflow.
+  * [This fix](https://go-review.googlesource.com/c/go/+/187920/) is about detecting circular references after a threshold of 1,000 and throw when found in order to prevent a non-recoverable stack overflow.

 # Ground rules

 As a rule of thumb, we throw on all cases where the JSON payload being read contains any metadata that is impossible to create with the `JsonSerializer` (i.e. it was hand modified).
-However, this conflicts with feature parity in Newtonsoft.Json; those scenarios are described below.
+Since `System.Text.Json` is more strict, it means that certain payloads that `Newtonsoft.Json` could process, will fail with `System.Text.Json`.
+Specific example scenarios where that could happen are described below.

 ## Reference objects ($ref)